kenkim365/CPE-487/Audio Visualizer/README.md

-Origin Project will display 1-16 on a LED display on the A7 Board.
+Origin Project that would display 1-16 on a LED display on the A7 Board.
+(Currently missing files and does not synthisize correctly.
+Please check Audio Visualizer New for our attempt to fix the project while implement our vga audio visualizer function into their base project file).